Kenya 2025 Hilights

 The Hob House Coast – Malindi’s Hidden Treasure

-One of the brightest highlights of my time on the Kenyan coast was spending time with my dear friend Kelly Aburi—the founder, chef, host, and visionary behind The Hob House Coast in Malindi, as well as the beloved Hob House Nairobi, both highly regarded and deeply woven into Kenya’s culinary and cultural landscape.
+One of the true highlights of my time on the Kenyan coast was spending time with my dear friend Kelly Aburi—the founder, chef, host, and creative force behind The Hob House Coast, and its sister space Hob House Nairobi, both deeply woven into Kenya’s culinary and cultural scene.

-If you ever find yourself wandering the Swahili coast, The Hob House Coast isn’t just a stop—it’s a memory waiting to be made.
+If you find yourself on the Kenyan coast, The Hob House Coast isn’t just a place to stay—it’s an experience to remember.

 Instagram: @hobhousecoast